-This guidance applies if you wish to divorce or dissolve a civil partnership or have applied to divorce/dissolve a civil partnership on or after 6th April 2022.
-The law on divorce and dissolution of civil partnership has changed drastically to introduce a 'no-fault' divorce system.
+In April 2022, the law on divorce and dissolution of civil partnership has changed to introduce a 'no-fault' divorce system.
+This guidance applies if you wish to divorce or dissolve a acivil partnership or have applied to divorce/ dissolve a civil partnership on or after 6th April 2022.